Tman12/taymarsgameprojects/README.md

-# taymarsgameprojects
+# taymarsgameandcodingprojects
-a portfolio containing Zip files of all my video game projects.
+a portfolio containing Zip files of all my video game and coding projects.